Norway intervenes to avert oil industry closure

 About 10 percent of the 7,000 offshore workers have been on strike since June 24.

-(Additional reporting by Victoria Klesty; writing by Mia Shanley and Dmitry Zhdannikov; editing by James Jukwey and Carol Bishopric)
+(Additional reporting by Victoria Klesty; writing by Mia Shanley and Dmitry Zhdannikov; editing by James Jukwey, Carol Bishopric and Himani Sarkar)